Marathon Digital Holdings Inc. (MARA) Stock: A Closer Look at the Market Potential

 MARA) stock’s latest price update

-Marathon Digital Holdings Inc. (NASDAQ: MARA)’s stock price has increased by 0.63 compared to its previous closing price of 7.93.
-Nevertheless, the company has seen a 1.92% surge in its stock price over the last five trading sessions.
+Marathon Digital Holdings Inc. (NASDAQ: MARA)’s stock price has increased by 3.91 compared to its previous closing price of 11.52.
+However, the company has seen a 50.00% increase in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 02/24/22 that Occidental Petroleum, Coinbase, fuboTV, Apple: What to Watch in the Stock Market Today

 MARA’s Market Performance

-Marathon Digital Holdings Inc. (MARA) has experienced a 1.92% rise in stock performance for the past week, with a 29.13% rise in the past month, and a 104.09% rise in the past quarter.
-The volatility ratio for the week is 10.12%, and the volatility levels for the past 30 days are at 12.22% for MARA.
-The simple moving average for the last 20 days is 4.99% for MARA stock, with a simple moving average of -11.23% for the last 200 days.
+Marathon Digital Holdings Inc. (MARA) has seen a 50.00% rise in stock performance for the week, with a 68.83% gain in the past month and a 70.27% surge in the past quarter.
+The volatility ratio for the week is 13.57%, and the volatility levels for the past 30 days are at 11.51% for MARA.
+The simple moving average for the last 20 days is 41.63% for MARA stock, with a simple moving average of 32.16% for the last 200 days.

 Analysts’ Opinion of MARA